twillialp/wednesday-night/README.md

-Discombobulated! — The Modern To-Do App for the Self-Aware
+#Discombobulated! — The Modern To-Do App for the Self-Aware

 Discombobulated! is a full-stack project management platform built using the MERN stack.
 It's designed for individual users named Addy and provides an intuitive interface for managing projects and tasks while maintaining strict security, ownership-based authorization, and a responsive, modern UI.

 This elegant creation integrates backend API architecture, authentication, authorization, full CRUD functionality, frontend state management, and deployment.

-1. Overview
+##1.
+Overview

 Discombobulated! is a collaborative project management application that supports: